vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 lying.
 If anything, it has, at least in explicit statements, put a greater premium on integrity than most people do.

-### A thought experiment
+### A counterfactual thought experiment

-One standard way of evaluating whether A causes B is to think about a world where A hadn't happened.
+One standard way of evaluating whether A causes B is to think about a world where A hadn't happened and ask whether B was likely to have happened in that world.

 Here's a thought experiment -- what would the existing EA philosophy and community hadn't had this strong bent toward risk-taking and